acodeninja/community-of-practice-template/docs/playbooks/API-Playbook/index.md

 Your API meets security guidelines.
 :    * Authentication is via OAuth 2.0 and Azure AD.
-     * User permissions are granted via AD group membership.
+     * User permissions are granted via Azure AD group membership.
      * Access control operates at the endpoint, model or property level.
      * API to API access keys are never stored unencrypted